DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 Safety is the most important consideration and you should follow the guidance from DoES [https://doesliverpool.com/press-releases/does-liverpool-covid-19-plan/](https://doesliverpool.com/press-releases/does-liverpool-covid-19-plan/)
 If you are not a fob holder but can help speak to Jackie who can arrange a temporary fob for you..

 To sign up block out the times you are able to offer and the task you will be coming in to help with.
+**Please do not come to the space to help if you haven't booked a slot

 # Roles